RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 What are engineering placements?

 Most placements are designed for second-year students, who spend their third year of university working in the industry before returning for a final year of studying.
-If your course doesn’t offer one, look for shorter placements or engineering internships to gain experience alongside your studies.
+If your course doesn’t offer one, look for shorter placements or internships to gain experience alongside your studies.
+You can read more specifics about interning as an engineer in our guide to engineering internships.

 Wondering what engineering placement students do?